-Therefore, an executive is invited to begin the leadership development process by suspending their judgment and assessment of others, and begin with their own selves – and embracing a genuine openness to feedback from all directions.
+Therefore, a c-suite executive is invited to begin the leadership development process by suspending their judgment and assessment of others, and begin with their own self – and embracing a genuine openness to feedback from all directions.

 Growing In Self-Awareness… and Authenticity

 In order to overcome the barrier to growth and improvement – the assumption that they are doing, and have been doing, everything right – the executive must be truly open and willing to examine his or her own behavior and automatic settings.

 If he or she is willing to do this, the door to genuine growth and development opens, and the possibility emerges of developing further into the qualities of high performance leadership.

 Two such high performance leadership qualities are self-awareness and authenticity.